 |Clashes of Culture

-Different cultural approaches to disease and health: What happens when separated population with different cultures come into contact?
-Science will link closely with Humanities in a look at the invasion of the Spanish into South America and the Diseases, microbes and epidemics subsequently spread.
-Students will also study other culture’s views on disease and medicine in relation to epidemics.
+What happens when separated populations with different cultures come into contact?
+Science will link closely with Humanities in a look at the invasion of the Spanish into South America and the diseases, microbes and epidemics subsequently spread.
+Students will also compare and contrast the two cultures in terms of politics, agriculture, materials, religion and technology.

 |Celebration of Culture